 Real estate investing should be seen as a long game.
-It takes time for the value of property to appreciate, so don’t look to investing in real estate as a quick way to build wealth.
+It might take time for the value of property to appreciate, so don’t necessarily look to investing in real estate as a quick way to build wealth.

-Home ownership is a common and reliable path to building wealth.
-If you’re prepared for the responsibility and commitment involved, investing in rental property is also a sound way to earn passive income.
+Home ownership is a common and generally reliable path to building wealth.
+If you’re prepared for the responsibility and commitment involved, investing in rental property can also be a sound way to earn passive income.

-You may not think of life insurance when you consider 401(k) alternatives, but whole life coverage is another investment vehicle available to most people.
+You may not think of life insurance when you consider 401(k) alternatives, but whole life coverage is another financial vehicle available to most people.

-In addition to the death benefit — the payout your beneficiaries receive when you die — whole life insurance includes a separate investment component that you can borrow against or cash out if needed.
-For instance, if an unexpected financial emergency pops up, you can use the cash value as loan collateral.
+In addition to the death benefit — the payout your beneficiaries receive when you die — whole life insurance includes a cash savings component that you can borrow against or cash out if needed while you’re alive.
+For instance, if an unexpected financial emergency pops up, you can use the cash value.